Attention: Tired & Disillusioned Landlords

 |5 YEAR LANDLORD INCOME||£40,925||£51,000|

-As the table illustrates, the market rent a landlord receives does initially appears higher with the letting agency, however the Nett Income to the Landlord (after costs ) is actually far higher with a service guaranteeing a rental income to the sum of an additional £10K over 5 years which for many would be a much better alternative to guaranteed rent insurance for landlords.
+As the table illustrates, the Market Rent a landlord receives does initially appears higher with the letting agency, however the Nett Income to the Landlord (after costs ) is actually far higher with a Rent Guarantee service to the sum of an additional £10K over 5 years which for most landlords would be most welcome indeed.